Effective project sponsorship: key role on projects

 What makes a great Project Sponsor?

 Having an effective project sponsor can be a very key role in a successful project.
 However, just nominating someone, even the right person, does not always work out as we hope.
-We will discuss this later in this post.
+This post describes the attributes of successful project sponsors.

 So what is the role and responsibility of a Sponsor?

 In this context, the Sponsor is not just the client, or maybe not even the client.
 The role is most commonly used when organisations are involved in significant change or business improvement projects.
 The Sponsor is usually someone senior in the same organisation as the PM.
 Often someone who “owns” the project, can champion it amongst their peers and can be the first point of escalation when there are challenging issues to resolve.
 Following the definition phase, they would not be involved on a day-to-day basis (that would be the PM and the team).
 Only on an exception basis.

 So what makes an effective project sponsor (in no particular order)?

 - Committed to the role: first and foremost they must commit the time to participate, especially in the shaping phase of the project.
 They cannot simply delegate all to the project manager (PM), no matter how experienced they are.
 There will be events at the front end of the project, that should be led by the sponsor.

 - Owns the business case: they may not write many of the sections, but they must own this document.
 They certainly should be heavily involved in the drafting of the strategic elements of the business case, most especially the benefits that are expected to be achieved following delivery of the project.

 - Available to the project manager/team: they cannot be a non-existent figurehead.
 When the PM needs their time, they have got to make themselves available, even if this is just for a short call, initially.